On this page

 This 12 month training program is designed to assist final year students with disability and learning difficulties to make a smooth transition from school to future pathways.
 It provides career development, participation in VET courses and work placement opportunities.
 Students are also offered links to services that provide ongoing training and support to gain and maintain employment.

-The Transition Program is coordinated by Barkuma on behalf of the Department for Education and Child Development.
+The Transition Program is coordinated by Barkuma on behalf of the Department for Education.

 To be eligible for the program students must: